QueueClassic/queue_classic/readme.md

 end
 ```

-Now you can test QueueClassic as if it was calling your method directly!
+Now you can test queue_classic as if it was calling your method directly!

 ### Dispatching new jobs to workers without new code